 Next generation sequencing has become a fundamental approach in many aspects of life science research and impressive innovation continues to push the boundaries even further.
 We are pleased to ...

 What’s been going on in the life sciences world this week?
 Check out Week in Brief for an overview of the biggest news from the last seven days.
-Scientists have assessed the impact of a variety of ...
+Researchers have mapped the interactions between ...

 This feature was written using content from out recenty published Proteomics Playbook, which you can download for FREE here.
 The sequence of a protein is critical as it largely dictates the protein’s ...